ttxdev/TTX/src/TTX.StreamMonitor/README.md

 - [Download dotnet](https://dotnet.microsoft.com/en-us/)

-To access our dependencies we need to [Generate a GitHub PAT](https://github.com/settings/tokens/new), with the read:packages scope.
+To access our dependencies we need to [Generate a GitHub PAT](https://github.com/settings/tokens/new), with the read: packages scope.

 > [!NOTE]
 > You can skip this step if you've set a token for ttxdev already